Outbound VS Inbound Lead Generation: Know the Difference

 - Inbound lead generation puts the power in the hands of the people.
 This strategy can produce evergreen content that will keep on generating leads, long after the initial effort is made.

 - Decide which strategy will work best for your marketing initiatives.
 (Hint: there isn’t a one size fits all answer.)

-Here’s a quick guide to inbound and outbound lead generation, and what each approach can do for your business.
+Here’s a quick guide to inbound and outbound lead generation, and what each approach can bring to the table.

 Outbound Lead Generation

-Outbound Lead Generation is also called “interruption lead generation”.
-Using this approach, the marketer initiates the first interaction by sending out a message to potential leads.
+Using this approach, you would initiate the first interaction by sending out a message to potential leads.
 The best examples of outbound lead generation are direct emails and phone calls.

 While it’s the more “old school” approach, the outbound lead generation method can still work if spruced up with some of today’s modern tactics and technologies